standard-things/esm/README.md

 Standard Features
 ---

 Defaults are important.
 The `@std/esm` loader strives to be as spec-compliant as possible while following Node’s planned built-in behaviors.
+This means, by default, ESM requires the use of the `.mjs` extension.
+However, if you wish, you can [unlock](#bonus-tracks) unambiguous `.js` module use.

 Out of the box `@std/esm` just works, no configuration needed, and supports

 * [Dynamic `import()`](https://github.com/tc39/proposal-dynamic-import)
 * [The file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme)